-The School as the Data Controller will comply with its obligations under the GDPR and DPA and other relevant legislation.
-The School is committed to being concise, clear and transparent about how it obtains, uses, processes personal information and will ensure data subjects are aware of their rights under the legislation.
+The school as the Data Controller will comply with its obligations under the GDPR and DPA.
+The school is committed to being concise, clear and transparent about how it obtains and uses personal information and will ensure data subjects are aware of their rights under the legislation.

-All staff shall have a general understanding of the law and understand how it may affect their decisions in order to make an informed judgement about how information is gathered, used and ultimately deleted (processed in general).
+All staff must have a general understanding of the law and understand how it may affect their decisions in order to make an informed judgement about how information is gathered, used and ultimately deleted.
 All staff must read, understand and comply with this policy.
-All staff will receive annual training on data protection principles and school-specific procedures.
-The school is committed to a culture of data awareness and continuous improvement.